REQUIRED MATERIALS

 ![]() |

-Glue the sugherite to the center of this P2(b) strip.
+Glue the sugherite to the center of this P2(a) strap.

-Next apply glue to the curved side of the sugherite as well as to the reverse side of piece P2(a).
+Then apply glue to the curved side of the sugherite as well as to the wrong side of piece P2(b).

 ![]() |